 - Unemployment Rate: 4.2%

 Middletown is an excellent place to live in Connecticut if you want to spend most of your time outdoors!
 Forest City is located along the Connecticut River, so you can take advantage of all kinds of activities near the water.
-Not to mention, Highlawn Forest is only ten minutes away and offers hiking or running trails, and there are plenty of parks to check out, including Butternut Hollow Park and Smith Park.
-You’ll also find a variety of restaurants and breweries, local entertainment, and things to do with kids in this Connecticut city!
+In addition, Highlawn Forest, and its Scovill Loop Trail, are only ten minutes away—and there are plenty of parks to check out, including Butternut Hollow Park and Smith Park.
+And with Wesleyan University found in the middle of all the action, you and your family can have access to top-quality jobs and education in Connecticut.
+You’ll also find a variety of restaurants and breweries, local entertainment, and exciting things to do for all ages in this Connecticut city!

 Things to Do in Middletown